 - Provide a range of student support services to assist students with adjusting to study and life in Australia.

-- Have policies that set out the grounds and procedures for suspending or terminating student enrolments, for instance, failure to re-enrol, non-payment of tuition fees, general or academic misconduct or unsatisfactory course progress.
+- Have policies that set out the grounds and procedures for suspending or terminating student enrolments, for instance, failure to re-enrol, non-payment of tuition fees, general or academic misconduct, or unsatisfactory course progress.

-- Notify the Department of Education and Department of Home Affairs of changes to student’s enrolment or a breach of visa conditions related to course progress/attendance.
+- Notify the Department of Education and Department of Home Affairs of changes to a student’s enrolment or a breach of visa conditions related to course progress/attendance.